PawelKosiorek/jack-compiler-back-end/README.md

 If you invoke VMTranslator <filename.vm> the program will create a single <filename.asm> file in the same directory.

-If you invoke VMTranslator <dirname> it will compile every .vm file in that directory to one .asm file which will be stored in the same directory.
+If you invoke VMTranslator with a directory name it will compile every .vm file in that directory to one .asm file which will be stored in the same directory.